mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Motivation

 I've used Python's asyncio a couple times now, but never really felt confident in my mental model of how it works nor how I should use it.
 The official docs provide decent documentation for each function in the package, but, in my opinion, lack a cohesive overview of the systems design and architecture.
 Something that could help the user understand the why and how behind the recommended patterns.
 And a way to help the user make informed decisions about which tool in the asyncio toolkit they ought to grab, or to recognize when asyncio is the entirely wrong toolkit.
-This is my attempt to fill that gap.

-There were some articles I found online that partially answered or helped me better understand asyncio, but didn't totally get into what I wanted to know.
-You can find them linked in the conclusion section.
+There were some articles I found online that partially answered my questions or helped me better understand some aspects of asyncio, but didn't totally get into everything I wanted to know.
+This is my attempt to fill that gap and share what I learned.

 A few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
 - What's roughly happening behind the scenes when an objects is `await`-ed?